 - Transfusion ports are breakable, do not handle before thawing

-- Thawed treatment units must be used within 21 days of thawing
+- Thawed treatment units must be used within 21 days of thawing and storage in the refrigerator

 "We have successfully used the product to mitigate a rhodococcus problem this past season and have used numerous units in FPT foals"